VickyGe22/4320_COMPSCI---OperatingSystem---PagingFault-Analysis/README.md

 # 4320_COMPSCI---OperatingSystem---PagingFault-Analysis
-Create a Mini-program to automatically test millions of  Page fault and extract detail datas in Excel file
+Create a Mini-program to automatically test millions of  Page fault and extract all detail datas automatically to make visualization analysis.